Skip to Main Content

 The ovary also contributes to the production of the "male" hormone, testosterone, in women; after surgical removal of the ovaries, circulating testosterone levels drop by 50%.
 Levels may also be reduced in women after a hysterectomy with conservation of the ovaries; this is possibly because the blood supply to conserved ovaries may be adversely affected by surgery.
 Less commonly other illnesses may be associated with low testosterone level, and women with premature ovarian insufficiency may have low testosterone levels.

-As with all treatments, the possibility of side effects requires to be considered.
-Skin changes, slight increases in facial hair and deepening of the voice are rare; even less likely are abnormalities of liver function.
+As with all treatments, the possibility of side effects requires consideration.
+Skin changes, slight increases in facial hair and hair at the site of application may occur.
+Deepening of the voice and enlargement of the clitoris are irreversible though rare; even less likely are abnormalities of liver function.
 These adverse effects can be minimised by monitoring the levels of testosterone in the blood.

 Women who may wish to consider the use of testosterone therapy should discuss the options with their doctor.